-In Section 4, Use of excavated material, Method 1 shall apply.
+In Section 5, Use of excavated material, Method 1 shall apply.
 There is no guarantee that materials obtained from the specified excavations may be used directly in specified fill areas.
-Separate stockpiling of selected materials, based on their engineering properties, to insure their availability for use in specific zones of fill areas may be required.
-Stockpiling shall be conducted on areas shown on the construction drawings or as approved by the Engineer.
+Separate stockpiling of selected materials, based on their engineering properties, to ensure their availability for use in specific zones of fill areas may be required.
+Stockpiling shall be conducted within waste area and borrow area shown on the construction drawings or as approved by the Engineer.
 Additional compensation will not be made for stockpiling of excavated materials.
 Cost for stockpiling of excavated materials shall be included in the compensation for the bid item(s) for excavation.

-In Section 5, Disposal of waste materials, Method 1 shall apply.
-The disposal of the excavated materials shall include transporting, depositing, and spreading the materials to and on the designated waste areas.
-The waste areas shall be at the locations designated on the drawings.
+In Section 6, Disposal of waste materials, Method 1 shall apply.
+The disposal of the excavated materials shall include transporting, depositing, and spreading the materials to and on the designated waste areas as shown on the drawings or as approved by the Engineer.
 The finished surface of the waste area(s) shall be uniform and conform to the topography.
 Additional compensation for disposal of excavated materials and dressing of the surface of waste areas will not be made.
 Costs will be included in the compensation for the bid item for excavation.